How to stop seeking approval from others

 The strategy to adapt became automatic and never got updated.

-The quiet cost of living this way
+What is the cost of living this way?

 When approval becomes the compass, the cost builds slowly.
 We may notice chronic self-doubt, difficulty making decisions without checking with others, or a persistent sense of resentment or exhaustion.
 We lose access to what we actually want because we've learned to check everyone else first.